rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/draw-a-texture.md

 # Draw a texture

 In addition to the convenient way to create and manipulate textures in Xenko, the engine provides a built-in method to display such texture on screen.
 This can be useful to display a buffer fullscreen in case of indirect rendering, to generate mipmaps or for debugging purposes (visualization of GBuffer).
-The user simply calls the `DrawTexture (ref:{SiliconStudio.Xenko.GraphicsDevice.DrawTexture})` method.
+The user simply calls the @'SiliconStudio.Xenko.GraphicsDevice.DrawTexture' method.
 The user cannot change the shader used on this texture.
 The sampling method and a color filter are the only variables accessible to the user.
 To create a sampler, please refer to the corresponding documentation.

 **Code:** Drawing a texture